Apple's iOS 10 is all about fun messaging and photos

 No. Not yet.

-It's wise to wait until after the first minor update becomes available to avoid any inevitable bugs or kinks in the software. iOS 10 has been available as a public beta, but that doesn't mean the version out now is problem free.
+It's always wise to wait until after the first minor update becomes available to avoid any inevitable bugs or kinks in the software.
+In fact, some users who downloaded iOS 10 out of the gate experienced major issues that left devices unusable.
+To fix the problem, users were required to plug it into a computer and reset the system via iTunes.

+iOS 10 has been available as a public beta, but that doesn't mean the version out now is problem free.
 If you're comfortable with being an early adopter and don't mind dealing with software issues that may arise, go for it.

 When you're ready, visit Settings -> General -> Software update to start downloading iOS 10.